ITensor/website/docs/julia/formulas/site_type/main.md

 # Making a Custom Site Type / Physical Degree of Freedom

-ITensor provides support for a range of common site types, or physical degrees of freedom, such as S=1/2 and S=1 spins; spinless and spinful fermions; and more.
+ITensor provides support for a range of common local Hilbert space types, or physical degrees of freedom, such as S=1/2 and S=1 spins; spinless and spinful fermions; and more.

-However, there can be many cases where you need to customize your degrees of freedom or "site types" (referring to sites of a lattice model).
-You might be working with an
-exotic system, such as @@Z_N@@ parafermions for example, or need to customize other defaults provided by ITensor.
+However, there can be many cases where you need to make custom degrees of freedom.
+You might be working with an exotic system, such as @@Z_N@@ parafermions for example, or need to customize other defaults provided by ITensor.

+In ITensor, such a customization is done by overloading functions on specially designated Index tags.
-Below we give an brief introduction by example of how to make custom site Index types in ITensor, followed by more examples adding extra details such as support for quantum number (QN) conservation.
+Below we give an brief introduction by example of how to make such custom Index tag types in ITensor, followed by more examples adding extra details such as support for  quantum number (QN) conservation.

 Throughout we will focus on the example of @@S=3/2@@ spins.
 These are spins taking the @@S^z@@ values of @@+3/2,+1/2,-1/2,-3/2@@.